hanyu1774/XCDE-Save-File-Editor/README.md

 dotnet run --project XCDESaveEditor.Gui
 ```

-This will launch the XCDE Save File Editor
+This will launch the XCDE Save File Editor.

 ## Work that needs to be done...